nhmvienna/AutDeNovo/README.md

 ### (1) [Trimming and base quality control](FullPipeline/trim.sh)

 In the first step, the pipeline uses [trim_galore](https://github.com/FelixKrueger/TrimGalore) for quality trimming and for quality control in case the input is Illumina sequencing data.
 More specifically, Trim Galore is a Perl-based wrapper around [Cutadapt](https://github.com/marcelm/cutadapt) and [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to consistently apply adapter and quality trimming to FastQ files.
-The parameters used by AutDeNovo are (1) automated adapter detection, (2) a minimum base quality of 20 and (3) a minimum read length of 75.
-This means that terminal bases with base-quality &lt;20 will be trimmed away and that only intact read-pairs with a minimum length of 75bp each will be retained.
+The parameters used by AutDeNovo are (1) automated adapter detection, (2) a minimum base quality of 20 and (3) a minimum read length of 85.
+This means that terminal bases with base-quality &lt;20 will be trimmed away and that only intact read-pairs with a minimum length of 85bp each will be retained.
 After that, FASTQC is generating a html output for a visual inspection of the filtered and trimmed data quality.
 A browser window will autmatically load once the pipeline is finished.
 Please check the [trim_galore](https://github.com/FelixKrueger/TrimGalore) and [Cutadapt](https://github.com/marcelm/cutadapt) documentation for more details about the trimming algorithm.
 In case of ONT and PacBio data, the quality control will be carried out by [NanoPlot](https://github.com/wdecoster/NanoPlot).
+Optionally, it is also possible to use three other trimming programs: [Atria](https://github.com/cihga39871/Atria/blob/master/docs/2.Atria_trimming_methods_and_usages.md), [FastP](https://github.com/OpenGene/fastp), or [UrQt](https://github.com/l-modolo/UrQt).

 ### (2) [\[Optional\]Detection of microbial and human contamination](FullPipeline/kraken.sh)